BigData2025-Rev/BigData/Python1.md

         self.name = name
         print("mixin class constructor was called")

-class NotMixin: # NOTICE: ONLY USE *ARGS AND SUPER WHEN YOU ADD THE PLEASESTOP CLASS TO THE INHERITANCE
+class AgeMixin: # NOTICE: ONLY USE *ARGS AND SUPER WHEN YOU ADD THE PLEASESTOP CLASS TO THE INHERITANCE

     def __init__(self, age, *args) -> None:
         super().__init__(*args)